-The history of Hulunbuir League in northern Inner Mongolia can be traced back to when the Xiongnu united the grassland territories in North China.
+The history of the Hulunbuir League, in northern Inner Mongolia, can be traced back to when the Xiongnu united the grassland territories in North China.
 Today there are people of many different ethnic groups living here, including Han Chinese, Mongolians, Manchurians, Daurs and others.
 Hulunbuir boasts vast natural grasslands, natural woodlands, and more than 3,000 rivers and 500 lakes.
 The Greater Xing’anling mountain range stretches through Hulunbuir from north to south.
 The chief natural attractions in Hulunbuir are the forests of the Greater Xing’anling Mountains and the famous grasslands.
 The area is cool and pleasant in summer and is snowy and icy in winter.

 The Hulunbuir Prairie is the largest in China.
 People living in the grassland engage primarily in farming, livestock breeding, and aquaculture.
 With fresh air, unique culture and landscapes, the Hulunbuir Prairie enjoys a reputation for its idyllic country scenery.

 The area gets its name from a legend that long ago, there lived a handsome young man called Hulun and a beautiful young lady called Buir.
 The two were deeply in love, but were forced to separate and later turned into two lakes, the Hulun and Buir lakes.
 The grassland is nurtured by hundreds of rivers that have made this area highly popular with nomads and herders.
-This paradise is China's largest base for pollution-free food resource for animals.
+This paradise is China's largest pollution-free food resource for animals.